What is a Boolean Search? 4 Easy Ways to Use It to Recruit Candidates

 6. Wildcard (*)

-A wildcard, represented by an asterisk (*), is used to search for variations of a word.
-It helps you broaden your search to include multiple forms of a word.
-This helps you not miss out on any potential good fits due to different variations of terms used in resumes or online profiles.
+A wildcard, represented by an asterisk (*), is used on many platforms to search for variations of a word.
+It helps you broaden your search to include multiple forms of a word so you do not miss potential good fits due to different variations of terms used in resumes or online profiles.

-This will return results for “developer,” “development,” “developing,” etc.
+This can return results for “developer,” “development,” “developing,” and related word stems, depending on the platform’s support for wildcards.

 How to Use Boolean Search in Recruitment

-Now that you understand the basic operators, let’s look at how you can apply them in recruitment.
-Boolean search can be used on multiple platforms, including LinkedIn, job boards (like Indeed and Glassdoor), ATS software, and even search engines like Google.
-Once you master it, you can have a much easier time sifting through profiles!
+Now that you understand the basic operators, let us look at how you can apply them in recruitment.
+Boolean search can be used on multiple platforms, including LinkedIn, job boards (like Indeed and Glassdoor), ATS software, CRM tools, and even search engines like Google.
+Once you master it, you can have a much easier time sifting through profiles.

 1. Searching on LinkedIn

-LinkedIn is one of the most popular platform for recruiters, and mastering Boolean search on this platform can make a huge difference in your candidate sourcing efforts.
-To use Boolean search on LinkedIn, simply enter these kinds of queries into the search bar in the upper left hand corner of the social media platform.
-It will populate people and posts that contain your desired keywords.
+LinkedIn is one of the most popular platforms for recruiters, and mastering Boolean search here can make a huge difference in your candidate sourcing efforts.
+To use Boolean search on LinkedIn, simply enter these kinds of queries into the main search bar at the top of the page and then refine results using filters.

 (“Software Engineer” OR “Full Stack Developer”) AND Java AND Python